matrixinfer-ai/kthena/docs/proposals/Authorization_of_infer_gateway.md

 By introducing JWT and API Key authentication, we can:

 - Control access to model services.
-- Implement user authentication and authorization.
+- Implement user authentication and authentication.
 - Provide different access rights for different users.
 - Support integration with existing identity providers(e.g. Keycloak).